ChatGPT for business ideas: what it gets right and wrong

 Identifying the problems a concept might solve

-For a given business idea, ChatGPT can enumerate the specific customer problems the idea addresses, the workflows it might streamline, and the pain points it might reduce.
+For a given business idea, ChatGPT can enumerate the specific customer problems the idea addresses, the workflows it might simplify, and the pain points it might reduce.
 "What problems would a small restaurant face that an AI booking assistant would solve?" generates a useful list that covers response time, missed calls, after-hours bookings, duplicate reservations, and group inquiry management.
 This is useful input for customer research conversations.
 You then validate which problems are real and which are theoretical.

 Naming and positioning options